DATAMATH CALCULATOR MUSEUM

 • TI-2500 Version 2

 We expect that about 18,000 Longines Symphonette Version 1 calculator were sold in the olive-green housing.
 All Version 1 models with serial numbers above D1000-18000 use the standard housing known from the Texas Instruments Datamath calculator.
-Find a creme colored Longines Symphonette Electronic Calculator Version 1 here.
+Find an off-white colored Longines Symphonette Electronic Calculator Version 1 here.

 Datamath™ is a trademark of Texas Instruments.